 In This Section

-Guideline SummaryThe Return to Campus Guidelines were created to assist Loyola University Chicago faculty and staff who are returning to on-campus activity for the summer and fall of 2020.
+Guideline SummaryThe Return to Campus guidelines were created to assist Loyola University Chicago students, faculty, and staff who are returning to on-campus activity for the spring and summer of 2021.
 The guidelines should not be interpreted as a directive that large-scale, on-campus operations will begin immediately.
 No one should come to work on campus until they are notified by their unit that they can do so, and then only if you do not have unique individual circumstances that make it difficult to transition immediately from working at home.
 It is very important that all faculty and staff who are able to work remotely continue to do so unless otherwise instructed by their dean/vice president, department or program director, or supervisor.

 The guidelines are only for those who are already working on campus as essential personnel and for those who have been instructed to return to campus by their dean/vice president, department or program director, or supervisor.